ChrisCoastal/portfolio/README.md

 <!-- ABOUT THE PROJECT -->

-## ChrisCoastal Portfolio
+## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Thanks for looking at my portfolio.
-This site has been a pleasure to build and I hope you enjoy it.
-Feel free to leave a star if you've dropped by. 🙏🌊
+This site has been a great learning experience and pleasure to build.
+Feel free to leave a star if you've dropped by or say 'hey!' at hello@chriscoastal.com. 🙏🌊

 Sincerely,
 Chris